NescienceSoftware/Nescience-Indexing-CLI/README.md

 3. Click "New API Key" in the upper right.

-4. Ensure all account privelages are enabled, view, trade, and transfer enabled.
+4. Ensure all account privileges are enabled, view, trade, and transfer enabled.

 6. Create and save your API "password".